X

 4. Divide the annualised price difference by the cash price to work out the percentage mid-rate

-5. Bid or long position = (percentage mid-rate + (maximum of (absolute of the percentage mid-rate x the haircut) or 3%)) x –1
+5. Bid or long position = (percentage mid-rate + (maximum of (absolute of the percentage mid-rate x the premium) or 2.5%)) x –1

-6. Ask or short position = (percentage mid-rate – (maximum of (absolute of the percentage mid-rate x the haircut) or 3%)) x –1
+6. Ask or short position = (percentage mid-rate – (maximum of (absolute of the percentage mid-rate x the premium) or 2.5%)) x –1

 Example